h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

    -  If the family is **Gaussian**, then **Identity**, **Log**, and **Inverse** are supported.
    -  If the family is **Binomial**, then **Logit** is supported.
+   -  If the family is **Fractionalbinomial**, then Logit is supported.
    -  If the family is **Poisson**, then **Log** and **Identity** are supported.
    -  If the family is **Gamma**, then **Inverse**, **Log**, and **Identity** are supported.
    -  If the family is **Tweedie**, then only **Tweedie** is supported.